MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Strict option

-Developers who do not want to allow a null result for a null evaluated result can implement the **strict** option.
+Developers who don't want to allow a null result for a null evaluated result can implement the **strict** option.
 Below is an example of a simple strict option:

 ```lg
 > !# @strict = true